What is Clinical Pilates? How is it different to regular Pilates?

 Posture may be affected by muscle strength, length, mobility and also structural changes to the spine.
 Postural overload from being in a position for a prolonged period, such as desk work, often is the driver of a person's symptoms rather than the posture itself.
 Clinical Pilates will provide you with the tools to make your body more resilient, stronger and mobile.
 An important part of this change will involve incorporating some of these lessons into your day to day life.

 Melbourne Sports Physio has a range of qualified and experienced professionals who can help provide ongoing support and treatment.
-Our friendly team are located in across Melbourne in Essendon, North Melbourne and Blackburn South, and appointments can be made by calling or booking online.
+Our friendly team are located in across Melbourne in Essendon, St Kilda and Blackburn and appointments can be made by calling 03 9498 0205 or booking online.